abilandz/NAT3054/Lecture_3/make.md

 Hello World!
 ```

-The flag ```-P``` is important, and it instructs **cmake** that no configure or generate step is performed when the script is executed.
-Without using this flag, **cmake** expects the mandatory configuration file "CMakeLists.txt"  to be available, and in addition **cmake** will automatically perform a lot of additional actions.
-TBI 20251130 improve the wording here + check if this is correct, i.e. do I need ```-B``` flag, or what is a default flag, etc.
+The flag ```-P``` is important, and it instructs **cmake** that no configuration or generation step needs to be performed when the script is executed.
+Without using this flag, **cmake** expects the mandatory configuration file "CMakeLists.txt"  to be available, and in addition **cmake** will automatically perform a lot of additional actions behind the scene.
+A few other general remarks:

 1. _Command invocation_ &mdash; In general, in scripts or in configuration files, **cmake** commands use the following syntax: